johnlaffoon/ai-assisted-development/README.md

 ## Shared Folder Junction Automation

-To enable modular sharing of agent, instructions, and prompt folders across multiple repositories, use the provided PowerShell scripts:
+To enable modular sharing of agent, instructions, and prompt folders across multiple repositories, use the per-folder PowerShell scripts.

 ### Purpose

 - Creates Windows junction points in your project repo for shared folders from a central/shared repo.
 - Ensures `.gitignore` in your project repo ignores these shared folders.
-- Supports agents, instructions, and prompts (per-folder scripts).
+- Supports agents, instructions, and prompts via separate scripts.

-### Shared File Usage
+### Usage

 Run the appropriate script from the shared repo location: